 Billing

 There's no additional charge for enabling code execution from the Gemini API.
-You'll be billed at the current rate of input and output characters.
+You'll be billed at the current rate of input and output tokens based on what Gemini model you're using.

 Here are a few other things to know about billing for code execution:

-- You're only billed once for the input tokens you pass to the model, and you're billed for the final output tokens returned to you by the model.
+- You're only billed once for the input tokens you pass to the model and the intermediate input tokens generated by the code execution tool use.

 Limitations